anywherelearning

 The kitchen is the most underrated learning environment in your home.
 Cooking is math (measuring, fractions, ratios), science (chemical reactions, temperature, states of matter), reading (following recipes), and life skills (feeding yourself), all in one activity.

-We wrote a whole guide on turning your kitchen into a learning lab because it's where some of our best homeschool moments have happened.
+We wrote a whole guide on turning your kitchen into a learning lab because it's where some of our best family learning moments have happened.
 Not the Pinterest-perfect ones, the messy, flour-on-the-ceiling, "we forgot the baking powder" ones.
 Those mistakes are where the learning lives.

 Start simple.
 Let your child choose a recipe, create a shopping list, and calculate the cost.
 Older kids can meal plan for the week, compare unit prices at the store, or scale a recipe up for guests.
 Every one of these tasks hits multiple academic subjects without a single worksheet.